All-China Women's Federation: 1966–1976: The ACWF and the Cultural Revolution

-1976–present: NGO status in the reform era
+1976–present: Status in the reform era

-Following the Cultural Revolution, the All-China Women's Federation began to prioritize protecting women’s rights and promoting equality over its responsibilities as an organ of the party.
-While the ACWF was responsible for communicating how the CCP had helped the women’s movement, they also began to critique the previous actions taken during the women’s movement as having been unsuccessful in the face of China’s dominant patriarchy.
+Following the Cultural Revolution, the All-China Women's Federation began to prioritize protecting women's rights and promoting equality over its responsibilities as an organ of the party.
+While the ACWF was responsible for communicating how the CCP had helped the women's movement, they also began to critique the previous actions taken during the women's movement as having been unsuccessful in the face of China's dominant patriarchy.
 The ACWF increasingly studied women's movements in other countries, and held debates that transcended the parameters set by the CCP.
 ACWF campaigns became more diverse as they attempted to meet the disparate needs of the urban population and the rural population.
 While the ACWF continues to toe the party line, it is no longer involved in mass political campaigns.
 The party officially declared the ACWF a supervisory body in the early 1990s, so the ACWF is responsible for analyzing that effectiveness of the government in promoting women's rights.
 It was also approved to found for-profit businesses in 1992, so it less reliant on government financing, and more autonomous in setting its own agenda.

 The new focus was on women's self-discovery; and the ACWF launched the Four Self Campaign consisting of: self-respect, self-confidence, self-improvement, and self-reliance.
-An example of the ACWF balancing its government responsibilities with its responsibility to the women of China can be seen in the One-Child Policy.
+An example of the ACWF balancing its government responsibilities with its responsibility to the women of China can be seen in the one-child policy.
 The ACWF was responsible for publicizing the policy and its content, but questioned if the policy respected the rights of women.
 In the end, the ACWF settled on requesting that its cadres comply with the law to set a good example for the country, to promote the One-Child policy to the Chinese women, and to strongly condemn any coercive action related to the policy.

 The ACWF also expanded its legal training for cadres, strengthened its finances, became involved with gay rights, fought employment discrimination and female trafficking, and introduced legislation to meet the challenges faced by women.
 In 2000, ACWF developed jobs for one million unemployed women by creating small economic (for profit) entities in which women can work as family service aides or in women's service groups.
 The organization also helps China's "leftover" women.
 These are women who remain unmarried after the age of 27.
 ACWF offers them alternatives to marriage such as the opportunity to pursue an education.
 With these changes, the ACWF became less concerned with mobilizing grass roots organization, and focused on its role in setting the public discourse for the social and political issues of women.